thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 Since this post focuses on the overall concept rather than solving the problem step-by-step, we will skip the detailed mathematical formulation.

-### Data Collection
+### Solving the Optimization Problem

+To solve the complex optimization problem of user association and power control, we use a method called **Successive Convex Approximation (SCA)**.

+SCA is an advanced technique for solving problems that are too complicated to tackle all at once.
+Many real-world optimization problems are "non-convex", meaning they have lots of hills and valleys, making it hard to find the very best solution.
+Instead of trying to solve the messy problem directly, SCA works step-by-step:

+- At each step, it **approximates** the difficult problem with a simpler, easier (convex) problem.
+- It solves this simpler version to get a better guess.
+- Then it updates the problem based on this new guess and repeats the process.

+Think of it like climbing a foggy mountain.
+Instead of trying to find the highest peak right away, you look around your immediate area, climb to the highest nearby point you can see, and then reassess from there.
+Step by step, you get closer to the top.

+When we use SCA, the solution we find satisfies a **necessary condition** for being a global best solution.
+One type of this condition is called the **Fritz John condition** (named after the mathematician Fritz John).

+In simple terms:
+- It means the solution we find is at least a "smart" point—not just some random guess.
+- It's like reaching a point on the mountain where **you can't immediately find any nearby path that goes uphill**.
+You might not be at the tallest mountain peak in the entire region, but you are somewhere meaningful and high up.

+While SCA doesn't guarantee the absolutely highest peak (global optimum) in all cases, it does ensure that we've reached a point that makes sense mathematically and practically,

+### Building the Learning-to-Optimize Dataset

+#### Exploratory Data Analysis (EDA) and Feature Engineering
 - For a test case of this example, we simulated different network deployments with random AP and UE locations.
-- Computed optimal solutions using Successive Convex Approximation (SCA) algorithm for training labels.

-### Exploratory Data Analysis (EDA)
-- Analyzed distribution of large-scale fading coefficients (signal strengths).
+- Analyzed distribution of large-scale fading coefficients (statistic signal strengths) given the different location of UEs and APs.
 - Observed patterns: signal strength drops quickly with distance, cluster patterns in users and APs.

-### Feature Engineering
+Meaning, user association and power control depends on signal strengths.
+- There are other features like large-scale fading coefficients of channels (variation of channels over time)

+**Dataset** will look like:
-- **Inputs**: Large-scale fading matrices between users and access points.
+- **Input feature**: Large-scale fading matrices between users and access points.
-- **Outputs**: Optimal user association and power control decisions.
+- **Target features**: Optimal user association and power control decisions.

+#### Building the Dataset

+- Computed optimal solutions using Successive Convex Approximation (SCA) algorithm for training elements of target features.

 ### Model Development